 What is a volleyball league?

-A volleyball league is a usually competitive association between teams that organizes matches or competitions between its member teams.
-Being a popular sport in the whole world, with millions of participants, there are endless volleyball leagues around the globe of all ages, genders, and levels.
-A league can be a professional organization, in which athletes are paid, games are televised, tickets are sold, and teams play for a trophy or money; or simply a weekend long tournament put together by residents of a neighbourhood whose children are going to play volleyball together.
+A league can be a professional organization, in which athletes are paid, games are televised, tickets are sold, and teams play for a trophy or money; or simply a weekend long tournament put together by residents of a neighborhood whose children are going to play volleyball together.
 The point is, volleyball leagues can have widely different formats, names, and purposes, but as long as the goal is to organize volleyball games, it can be called a volleyball league.

 Some of the well-known volleyball leagues are the NCAA Collegiate Volleyball League, the FIVB Nations League, and the AAU Volleyball League.